Change a Kiddo’s Christmas w/ Operation Christmas Child

 operation christmas child

-If you head to your nearest Hobby Lobby, you can grab a Christmas-themed tote in-store or you can even purchase them online if you’re staying home for the holidays.
-If you’re already shopping at Hobby Lobby, then this will be the perfect opportunity to add a few shoeboxes to your shopping cart and make some more personalized gifts for kids in need this year.
+If you’re already shopping at Hobby Lobby, this could be the perfect opportunity to add a few shoeboxes to your shopping cart and make some more personalized gifts for kids in need.

-Don’t have the time to build one yourself?
+HIP TIP: Don’t have the time to fill a shoebox yourself?
 There’s an option to build a shoebox online, too!

 Our Hip Sidekick, Melinda, has been involved with Operation Christmas Child for quite some time!